 The gorge itself, formed after thousands of years of erosion, moves through vegetation types beginning with aspen and hazel forests and descending through old oak forests to finish at the Birch Picnic Area in a leafy setting of white birch and Manitoba maple.

-As an out and back hike, there is no way to avoid going both up and down the escarpment.
+As an out and back hike, there is no way to avoid going both up and down the escarpment on the Gorge Creek trail.
 Choosing to descend first, we started at the western trailhead, located directly across from the South Escarpment Trail.

 For the first kilometre as we hiked through dense forest, with the occasional clump of bright yellow wildflowers, I wondered why we were here.
 Big trees and no views do not make a great hike in my opinion, but with the start of the descent everything changed.